ekazaev/route-composer/README.md

 RouteComposer is distributed under [the MIT license](https://github.com/saksdirect/RouteComposer/blob/master/LICENSE).

-RouteComposer is provided for your use—free-of-charge—on an as-is basis.
+RouteComposer is provided for your use, free-of-charge, on an as-is basis.
 We make no guarantees, promises or apologies. *Caveat developer.*